3 Week 3: Dictionary-Based Approaches

 3.5.2 Domain-Specific Dictionaries

-Sentiment dictionaries are common, but you can build a dictionary for any concept you are interested in.
-After all, as long as you can create a lexicon (and validate it), you can conduct an analysis similar to the one we just carried out.
+Sentiment dictionaries are common, but you can build a dictionary for any concept you’re interested in.
+As long as you can create a lexicon (and validate it), you can conduct an analysis similar to the one we just carried out.
 This time, rather than using an off-the-shelf sentiment dictionary, we will create our own.
 Let’s try a dictionary for two topics: the economy and migration.

-As long as the dictionary has the same structure as our nrc_pos_neg object, we can follow the same process we used for the sentiment dictionaries.
+As long as the dictionary has the same structure as our nrc_pos_neg object, we can follow the same process we used for the sentiment dictionary.

 # Define two simple, domain-specific dictionaries (lexicons) for: